We guarantee that your puppy will be healthy when you receive him, and we will provide a written guarantee. If health problems develop and

 Is HD hereditary or environmental or both?
 HD issues vary.
 Here are the most common situations of HD.

-or deteriorate depending on care given by the dog’s owner/vet.
+deteriorate depending on care given by the dog’s owner/vet.
 Good hip formation but the ball is not in the socket.
-In this instance
+In this instance the hip

 Hereditary HD occurs during the development of the pup in the womb.
 In this instance, the hip sockets in the pup are not right from

-deteriorate from stress or injury as they grow.
+from stress or injury as they grow.
 All large breed puppies grow very quickly between the ages of 3 months and 8 months.
+During that short

-dropping puppy) can cause the perfect fit to become loose or the ball to become misplaced.
-Very vigorous play in the still-forming
+puppy) can cause the perfect fit to become loose or the ball to become misplaced.
+Very vigorous play in the still-forming joint may cause

 Here are some specific things YOU as a responsible dog owner can do to avoid environmental HD:

 It is vitally important to provide proper food and nutrition for your puppy’s health and this will go a long way toward preventing HD.
 Always feed

 a high quality food that is specifically made for puppies until the age of 4-5 months old at this time we recommend changing to a lower protein